connorocampo/portfolio-page-project/README.md

 # Build a Portfolio Page, a freeCodeCamp Project

 This project was to be completed using HTML, JavaScript, and CSS (Plain CSS was recommended).
 Bootstrap or SASS were acceptable to use as well.
-It was also encouraged for coders to use their own personal style. *No JavaScript was used in this project.
+It was also encouraged for coders to use their own personal style.

 Tools used: CodePen, HTML, CSS (including CSS Grid), Bootstrap and Font Awesome.